pjreddie/darknet/arapaho/arapaho_readme.txt

 3. Build arapaho test app (including the arapaho core) for detection, using below command

-g++ test.cpp arapaho.cpp -DGPU -DCUDNN -I../src/ -I/usr/local/cuda/include/ -L./ -ldarknet-cpp-shared -L/usr/local/lib -lopencv_cudabgsegm -lopencv_cudaobjdetect -lopencv_cudastereo -lopencv_shape -lopencv_stitching -lopencv_cudafeatures2d -lopencv_superres -lopencv_cudacodec -lopencv_videostab -lopencv_cudaoptflow -lopencv_cudalegacy -lopencv_calib3d -lopencv_features2d -lopencv_objdetect -lopencv_highgui -lopencv_videoio -lopencv_photo -lopencv_imgcodecs -lopencv_cudawarping -lopencv_cudaimgproc -lopencv_cudafilters -lopencv_video -lopencv_ml -lopencv_imgproc -lopencv_flann -lopencv_cudaarithm -lopencv_viz -lopencv_core -lopencv_cudev -L/usr/local/cuda/lib64 -lcuda -lcudart -lcublas -lcurand -std=c++11
+make arapaho

 NOTE: GPU and CUDNN flags have to match what was specified in the build of darknet library, in step 1.
+Change in the arapaho Makefile appropriately.

 4. Run arapaho

-$ ./a.out
+$ ./arapaho

 This will generate the below output from the test application.
 Using GetBoxes() API, this can be easily integrated into any C++ application.